-I.D.2.d) security and safety measures appropriate to the participating site; and, ^(Core)

-- I.D.2.e) accommodations for fellows with disabilities consistent with the Sponsoring Institution's policy.
-(Core) - I.D.3.
+l.D.2.d) security and safety measures appropriate to the participating site; and, ^(Core) I.D.2.e) accommodations for fellows with disabilities consistent with the Sponsoring Institution's policy. ^(Core) I.D.3.
 Fellows must have ready access to subspecialty-specific and other appropriate reference material in print or electronic format.
-This must include access to electronic medical literature databases with full text capabilities.
-(Core)

-- I.D.4.
-The program's educational and clinical resources must be adequate to support the number of fellows appointed to the program.
-(Core) - I.D.4.a) The volume and diversity of patients must be sufficient to provide adequate experience in the comprehensive management of gynecologic cancer, including surgical and medical care, to meet the educational objectives of the program.
-(Core) - I.E. A fellowship program usually occurs in the context of many learners and other care providers and limited clinical resources.
-It should be structured to optimize education for all learners present. - I.E.1.
-Fellows should contribute to the education of residents in core programs, if present.
-(Core) - I.E.1.a) There must be adequate patient volume and diversity to educate the approved number of fellows without adversely impacting the education of residents in the obstetrics and gynecology residency. - I.E.1.b) The educational opportunities for the fellows and residents in obstetrics and gynecology must be separate and clearly delineated.
-(Core) - I.E.2.
-The program director must monitor the impact of other learners on the experience of the fellows.
-(Core)

-Background and Intent: The clinical learning environment has become increasingly complex and often includes care providers, students, and post-graduate residents and fellows from multiple disciplines.
+This must include access to electronic medical literature databases with full text capabilities. ^(Core) I.D.4.
+The program's educational and clinical resources must be adequate to support the number of fellows appointed to the program. ^(Core) I.D.4.a) The number and variety of patients must be sufficient to provide fellows with adequate experiences in the comprehensive management of maternal-fetal medicine to meet the educational objectives of the program. ^(Core) I.D.4.a).(1) There must be a sufficient number and variety of obstetrical complications, as well as medical and surgical complications of pregnancy, to provide appropriate clinical training to fellows. ^(Core) I.D.4.a).(2) Minimum number of deliveries: I.D.4.a).(2).(a) There must be a minimum of 1,500 deliveries per year at the program's primary clinical site for programs with one fellow per PGY level. ^(Core) I.D.4.a).(2).(b) There should be a minimum of 3,000 deliveries per year at the program's primary clinical site for programs with two or more fellows per PGY level.
+(Core) I.E. fellowship program usually occurs in the context of many learners and ther care providers and limited clinical resources.
+It should be structured optimize education for all learners present.
+I.E.1.
+Fellows should contribute to the education of residents in core programs, if present. ^(Core) I.E.1.a) There must be adequate patient volume and diversity to educate the approved number of fellows without adversely impacting the education of residents in the obstetrics and gynecology residency.
+(Core) I.E.1.b) The educational opportunities for the fellows and residents in obstetrics and gynecology must be separate and clearly delineated. ^(Core) I.E.2.
+The program director must monitor the impact of other learners on the experience of the fellows. ^(Core) d and Intent: The clinical learning environment has become increasingly d often includes care providers, students, and post-graduate residents and fellows from multiple disciplines.
 The presence of these practitioners and their learners enriches the learning environment.
 Programs have a responsibility to monitor the learning environment to ensure that fellows' education is not compromised by the presence of other providers and learners, and that fellows' education does not compromise core residents' education.